PartedLine/AV-IP-Switcher/README.md

 #### Why does this program need elevated privileges?

-Netsh requires it in order to change IP addresses
+Netsh requires it in order to change IP addresses.

+#### It doesn't show the interface I want to change!

+The program only shows interfaces that already have an IP, which is usually only those already in a network.
+Connect another device to whatever port you want to change, wait a bit and refresh the list.